-Cases diverted

-(106 male, 95 female) were diverted towards ADR Mechanisms to provide speedy and cost-effective justice to citizens this quarter.

-Successfully resolved

-(23 male, 13 female)

-cases have been

-resolved through

-Federal and Provincial

-Ombudsman and

-Court Annexed and

-private mediation

 This initiative will help in promoting the ADR mechanism and reducing the burden on courts.
 Multiple issues have been resolved through the ADR mechanism including overdetection in electricity and gas billing, new gas and electricity connection, legal identification document, etc.

-150

-stakeholders

-were identified during this quarter to conduct legal clinics to create awareness on Alternative Dispute Resolution (ADR).
-The stakeholders consist of 84 male and 66 female groups and organizations.
-The representatives narrated multiple issues which need attention to resolve through ADR mechanisms, which included land disputes, overdetection in electricity, disconnection of gas and electricity connections, correction in legal identification documentation, women's property rights issues, lowgas pressure, family disputes, errors in birth certificates and rent matters and the like.

-ADR) instruments are universally accepted time and cost-effective support mechanisms in any justice system.
+150 stakeholders awareness on Alternative Dispute Resolution (ADR).
+The stakeholders consist of 84 male and 66 female groups and The representatives narrated multiple issues which need attention to resolve through ADR mechanisms, which women's property rights issues, lowin birth certificates and rent matters and the like.
+Dispute Resolution Iternative (ADR) instruments are universally accepted time and cost-effective support mechanisms in any justice system.
 There is a dire need for greater ADR in Pakistan since the justice system is overwhelmed with numerous delays resulting in a lack of access to justice for all, particularly due to the situation of the pandemic, leaving many (including many groups deprived of justice - women & children) vulnerable.

-SOME FURTHER HIGHLIGHTS ON SUPPORTING ADRINCLUDE

-29

-Law schools engaged

-to promote ADR in their institutions and amongst the law students.

-13

-Salis members reengaged

-in Sindh to whom it continues to refer cases

-(40)

-Awareness clinics held

-in 8 districts of Sindh, attended by 1,144 community members (617 male, 527 female)
+SOME FURTHER HIGHLIGHTS ON SUPPORTING ADR INCLUDE Law schools engaged to promote ADR in their institutions and amongst the law students.
+Salis members reengaged in Sindh to whom it continues to refer cases Awareness clinics held in 8 districts of Sindh, attended by 1,144 community members (617 male, 527 female) People reached through SMS campaigns to support and promote ADR

-(1M)

-People reached

-through SMS campaigns to support and promote ADR